What is Gentle Yoga?

 I came up in the Kripalu tradition of yoga in the seventies and eighties, certified in 1983, long before yoga hit the mainstream.
 Since the late 1980s, as a teacher trainer, I helped pioneer a shift at Kripalu Center from simply offering beginner and intermediate classes to offering three levels, based on the intensity of the class rather than length of experience alone.
 Since about 1991, the three levels of classes at Kripalu have been called gentle, moderate and vigorous.

 The practice of yoga in America has evolved dramatically over the last twenty years.
 There has simultaneously been an increase in yoga classes specifically called Gentle Yoga.
 Although this distinction is still somewhat broadly defined, there are even Gentle Yoga Teacher Trainings and Gentle Yoga training modules now being offered in 500-hour advanced curriculums.

 These classes intend to be inclusive rather than exclusive, an approach that has birthed the term accessible yoga.
 This is a style for people who don’t have the flexibility, coordination and strength which photos of yoga poses typically portray.
 In fact, many people find the so-called beginning practices of yoga way too advanced for them.
 They get discouraged, scared off, or never begin.
 Many people really think that they can’t do yoga.
 In response, accessible yoga classes attempt to meet yoga students “where they are.”
-An effective Gentle Yoga class then, provides a compassionate, non-competitive environment that is welcoming to all.
+An effective Gentle Yoga class then, provides a safe, effective, compassionate, non-competitive environment that is welcoming to all.